CSpanias/cspanias.github.io/_posts/2023-10-22-RootMe Write Up.md

     find / -perm -u=s -type f 2>/dev/null
     ```

     This is almost identical as the previous `find` command, but we are now searching for SUID files instead of a specific file as before.
 As a result, we replaced `-iname user.txt` with `-perm -u=s`.
 The latter specifies the **permission pattern** to search for.
-In this case, it's looking for files with the setuid permission.
-The `-u=s` part indicates files where the setuid bit is set.
+In this case, it's looking for files with the setuid permission, where `-u=s` indicates files where the setuid bit is set.
 The `u` stands for the user's permissions (owner), and `s` indicates that the setuid bit is set.

     ![SUID Files](python-suid.png)

-    From the list we get, **Python** definetely seems the most "weird".
+    From the resulting list, there is only one obvious culprit: `/usr/bin/python`.

-2. If we search for [Python with the SUID flag highlighted](https://gtfobins.github.io/gtfobins/python/#suid) at GTFOBins, we get the following:
+2. If we search for ["python" with the SUID flag highlighted](https://gtfobins.github.io/gtfobins/python/#suid) at GTFOBins, we get the following:

     ![GTFOBins Python](gtfobins-python-suid.png)